Interest Rates have been falling in New Zealand in recent months, with the Reserve Bank slashing the Official Cash Rate (OCR) by 0.50% .

 Obviously the interest rate has a bearing for those New Zealanders with a mortgage and businesses with loans.
-But rather than focussing on Dr B’s announcement every quarter we think there is a much more important interest rate to keep an eye on.
+But rather than focussing on the central bank announcement every quarter, we think there is a much more important interest rate to keep an eye on.

 Why is this so important?

 Because it shows you what return you are getting on your money after inflation.
-When this number gets below 2% and in particular below zero (also known then as a Negative Real Interest Rate) this is when it is a good time to hold gold.
+When this number gets below 2% and in particular below zero (also known then as a Negative Real Interest Rate) this is when it is an especially good time to hold gold.